Skip to main content

 If someone gets it wrong, they’re out and need to sit down.
 Keep going until there’s only one person left, who can be declared the winner!

-‘It’ should jog around the outside of the circle and tags a player.
+‘It’ should move around the outside of the circle and tag a player.

-An adult volunteer or young leader stands inside the circle and calls out the name of one of the people in the group.
+Someone should stand inside the circle and call out the name of one of the people in the group.

 Upon hearing their name, that person should try to call out another name of someone at least two spaces/people away from themselves.

-Meanwhile, the adult volunteer or young leader in the middle tries to slap the hand of the person whose name was called before they’ve the chance to call another name.
+Meanwhile, the person in the middle tries to high-five the hand of the person whose name was called and before they’ve the chance to call another name.

-If the adult volunteer or young leader is too slow, they keep trying, until they successfully high five someone who hasn’t had chance to call out another name.
+If the person calls out someone else’s name in time, the person in the middle has to try to high-five whoever’s name was called out instead.
+They keep going, until they successfully high five someone who hasn’t had chance to call out another name.

 If someone pulls their hand away before it gets slapped, or if they say their own name or the name of the person in the middle, they go into the middle of the circle.